 It is awesome to realize how deep and strong Jesus’ love for God and for us truly is.
 His love enabled Him to keep His mind subject to the will of God even during the anguish of the garden and the horror of crucifixion.
 We must not forget the Lord Jesus stated plainly that if we are going to follow Him, we must deny ourselves, take up our cross (the instrument and circumstances of our death) and then follow Him.
 This is serious business for the follower of Christ!

 Over the last several years I’ve met many Christians who were going through this breaking.
 When they went to their bishop, apostle, pastor or elder for support they often discovered that these leaders had no idea what they were going through.
-There are many in Christian ministry today who rule by their own strength and political maneuvering who simply don’t understand this process.
+There are many in Christian ministry today who rule by their own ability and political maneuvering who simply don’t understand this process.
 They are really no different from the person on Wall Street or Madison Avenue trying to get ahead at any cost.
-When a “budding” David or a young Joseph with vision asks for help they are often ridiculed or they are rebuked instead of offered any encouragement.
+When a “budding” David or a young Joseph with vision asks for help from someone in leadership, they are often misunderstood, ridiculed or even rebuked, instead of offered any encouragement.

 When God is taking us through Roadkill Seminary, those in positions of authority who dropped out of God’s School will see us as strange or even a threat.
 Get ready to duck, because there is a good chance a spear is headed our way, or watch out, our brothers might be ready to throw us into a pit!
 Be of good cheer, they are also part of the curriculum.